itsnotkx/HEAP2025/README.md

 ## About

-*KiasuPlanner* is built for the "kiasu" ones — those who stress and go through the hassle for the best experience.
+*KiasuPlanner* is built for the "kiasu" ones - those who stress and go through the hassle for the best experience.
 Let us help you out!
-With seamless frontend interactions, AI-driven event suggestions, real-time routing, and integrated mapping/ticketing, KiasuPlanner transforms both solo and group itinerary planning.
+With seamless frontend interactions, User-tailored event suggestions, real-time routing, and integrated mapping, KiasuPlanner transforms both solo and group itinerary planning.

 **Platform Highlights:**
 - Interactive day planner (easily rearrangeable, timeline, per-segment transit choice)
-- AI "Surprise Me" for smart event stacks
+- "Surprise Me" for the adventurous
-- Real-time travel time computations (Google Maps API)
+- Real-time travel time computations
 - Secure user session and personalized suggestions

 ---